Tektronix Releases 4 Series B Mixed Signal Oscilloscope, Increasing Processing Power for Quicker Analysis & Data Transfer Speed

 The 4 Series B MSO is available with up to six input channels, making it well suited for three-phase power analysis, and exclusive Spectrum View provides multi-channel spectrum analysis in sync with time domain waveforms.
 Along with accelerating front-panel operation, the upgraded processor system also speeds up remote operation.
 The 4 Series B MSO can be remotely accessed and controlled using a simple web browser, dedicated TekScope PC software, or custom program via a full programming interface.
 The 4 Series B greatly enhances time to answer on over 25 serial decode packages for inter-chip, automotive, power, aerospace buses, and more.
 Additionally, it speeds up algorithms and plotting used in existing analysis packages for power supply measurements, motor drive analysis, and double pulse testing.

-"This instrument provides accuracy and analysis capabilities that make it ideal for challenges faced every day by design engineers, such as signal chain debugging, power analysis, protocol analysis, and noise analysis—to name a few," shared Jeffrey Miller, 4 Series Product Planner.
-"What sets the 4 Series B MSO apart from the rest is the premier user experience and faster analysis capabilities."
+"This instrument provides accuracy and analysis capabilities that make it ideal for challenges faced every day by design engineers, such as signal chain debugging, power analysis, protocol analysis, and noise analysis—to name a few," shared Satish Mohanram, India Sales Director.
+"What sets the 4 Series B MSO apart from the rest is the premier user experience and faster analysis capabilities.
+In addition to this The 4 Series B and the recently launched Open-Source Python-Native Driver Package offers unprecedented ease of Test & Measurement automation."

 To support that level of unparalleled user experience, the 4 Series B MSO has a 13.3-inch, (1920x1080) HD display using industry-leading optical bonding for a greater screen contrast and viewing angle.
 Along with its 12-bit analog-to-digital converters and high sampling rate, the 4 Series B shows in-depth signal detail.